 New information is added to your record every time you attend or contact BreastScreen Victoria.

-We will obtain information about the care and treatment you have received from other health services in relation to breast screening.
+With your permission we will obtain information about the care and treatment you have received from other health services in relation to breast screening.

-The Victorian Electoral Commission has made available the full name, date of birth, and current address of Victorian women aged 50-74 so we can invite them to attend the BreastScreen Victoria program.
+The Victorian Electoral Commission (VEC) has made available the full name, date of birth, and current address of Victorian women aged 50-74 so we can invite them to attend the BreastScreen Victoria program.
 The VEC has made this information available under section 34 of the Electoral Act 2002 because of the significant public interest in this public health program, which will benefit Victorian women.
 BreastScreen Victoria has given an undertaking that the information will only be used to invite women for screening and will not be given to any third party.
-Severe penalties apply for any misuse of this information.
+Severe penalties apply for any misuse of your information.

 How do we use your information and who do we disclose it to?